theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

 To solve that problem, switch to domains.
 A [domain] is simply a custom data type that inherits behavior from another data type and to which one or more constraints can be added.
-It’s pretty simple to switch from the table constraint to a domain:
+It's pretty simple to switch from the table constraint to a domain:

 ``` postgres